implementedrobotics/Nomad/Software/PREEMPT_RT_UP_XTreme.md

 ### Verify

-Should show total number of CPU cores available.
+Should show the total number of CPU cores available.

 ```
 $ lscpu | grep '^CPU.s'